Feature | Target |

 The first part with the ~

 is the model formula, which is how math comes into play to help us express relationships.
-Beyond that we just specify where, for example, the numeric values for cognitive functioning and the amount of sleep are to be located.
+Beyond that we just specify where, for example, the observed values for cognitive functioning and the amount of sleep are to be located.
 In this case, they are found in the same data frame called df

 , which may have been imported from a spreadsheet somewhere.
 Very easy isn’t it?
 But that’s all it takes to express a straightforward idea.
 More conceptually, we’re saying that cognitive functioning is a linear function of sleep.
 You can probably already guess why R’s function is lm